realiii/fudgeo/README.md

 # fudgeo

-`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with Python. `fudgeo` is a lightweight package for creating OGC GeoPackages, Feature Classes, Tables, and geometries (read and write).
+`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with `Python`. `fudgeo` is a lightweight package for creating OGC GeoPackages, Feature Classes, and Tables.
+Easily read and write geometries and attributes to Feature Classes and Tables using regular `Python` objects and `SQLite` syntax.

 For details on OGC GeoPackages, please see the [OGC web page](http://www.geopackage.org/).